eapostol/minimalES6-v01/README.md

 No warnings at this point...

-Created a file called .babelrc . see the source file for the code.
+Then create a file called .babelrc .
+You see the source file for the code in this repo.
 This makes babel use ES2015 for sure.

 Then I modified the following in the scripts: property of package.json to add build and start properties